 For Varro, if the world is to reduce CO2 emissions in line with the Paris agreement, the most important action governments and the energy industry must take is to maintain investment in low-carbon and renewable sources of energy – from biofuels to solar – and the technologies to support them.

 The growth of natural gas will also play a key role.
-Varro will debate the place of gas in the global energy mix with Maarten Wetselaar, Shell’s Integrated Gas and New Energies Director, at Delft University in the Netherlands on September 22nd 2016.
+Varro debated the place of gas in the global energy mix with Maarten Wetselaar, Shell’s Integrated Gas and New Energies Director, at Delft University in the Netherlands on September 22, 2016.

 Varro calls for continued investment in the cleanest-burning hydrocarbon.
 “One big advantage of gas is that it can be used in different sectors, from power to transport to industry,” he says.